James-QiuHaoran/Tools/minio.md

 ```

 The default port to use is `:9000` so change to other port that you want by using `--address localhost:7000`.

+Console endpoint is listening on a dynamic port every time the server is started, please use `--console-address ":PORT"` to choose a static port.

 ## Usage